drhenrich/RingMetrics/Support.md

-# Support & Help for OOura
+# Support & Help for RingMetrics

 Welcome to the OOura Support Hub.
 OOura is a private, offline-first dashboard designed for smart ring visualization and cognitive research.